jtail/conventions/java/formatting.md

 Also, even if you do not have a Javadoc at the moment, it should be easy to add it and review such change.

-NOTE: Private enums are regulated less strictly and can even be formatted as if it were an array initializer, if the have no methods, no documentation and no constructor arguments.
+NOTE: Private enums are regulated less strictly and can even be formatted as if it were an array initializer, if they have no methods, no documentation and no constructor arguments.

     private enum Suit {CLUBS, HEARTS, SPADES, DIAMONDS}

 #### Avoid C-style array declarations

-The square brackets form a part of the type, not the variable: String[] args, not String args[].
+The square brackets form a part of the type, not the variable: `String[] args`, not `String args[]`.

+Motto: Uniform look of code written by different developers.

 #### Array initializers